-The approach measures and rewards performance by means of an incentive framework that links to the vision, purpose, and values of the Cumberland.
-The schemes are scored through two dimensions - "the what" and "the how".
+The approach adopted by the Group measures and rewards performance by means of an incentive framework that links to the vision, purpose, and values of the Cumberland.
+The annual schemes are scored through two dimensions - "the what" and "the how".